 When we discharge your son, we will give you a handy chart that outlines your safety plan.
 Green means go.
 You are good!
 Yellow means you should keep watch.
 Red means warning.
 You are in danger of needing to return to the hospital.

 We will hand you this chart and you will shake your head and refuse to take it home.
-(Honestly, we are a bit surprised you didn't rip the chart up and hand it back in pieces given the way you reacted).
+(Honestly, we are a bit surprised you didn't rip the chart up and hand it back in pieces given your disposition).
 "It's meaningless!" you will demand.
 We will listen and nod our heads, but it is all that we can do.
 You will continue, "Right now, on the day that you are discharging him, he is in the red zone!"

 We will try to comfort you by telling you that you can bring him back to the emergency room if you are worried.
 We will assure you that the emergency room is open 24 hours a day and 7 days a week.